 If you want to learn how to make photos look professional, simply turn on Portrait Mode on the iPhone or Live Focus on Samsung devices.

-For the most part, both the iPhone and high-end Android phones do a really good job creating professional-looking background blur.
+For the most part, both the iPhone and high-end Android phones do a really good job.
+They both create professional-looking background blur.

-Unlike real DSLRs that achieve such effect through the use of lenses, these mobile devices use software in conjunction with the dual-lens instead.
+Real DSLRs achieve this effect through the use of lenses.
+But these mobile devices use software in conjunction with the dual lens instead.

-The dual-lens works together to create a “depth map” that helps the phone calculate the distance of the subject from the background.
-Then, it uses software to blur the background.
+The multiple-lens setup works to create a “depth map.”
+This helps the phone calculate the distance between the subject and the background.
+Then it uses software to blur the background.

 In other words, these phones replicate the bokeh effect.
-Especially since even the dual-camera lenses aren’t enough to create it naturally.
+The dual camera lenses aren’t enough to create it naturally.

-The caveat of using this technology is that it tends to be a hit-or-miss when you use it. iPhones and Android devices equally suffer from miscalculating the background blur.
-So much so that it even appears too fake at times.
+The caveat of using this technology is that it tends to be hit or miss.
+Android devices and iPhones equally suffer from miscalculating the background blur.
+Sometimes it even appears too fake.

-Fortunately, technology keeps improving and the newer phones that are coming out do a better job at creating realistic bokeh.
+Fortunately, technology keeps improving.
+Newer phones do a better job of creating realistic bokeh.

 Native Camera Apps

-For the most part, the native camera app of the iPhone and Android have so many similarities.
+The native camera app of the iPhone and Android have many similarities.
 The locations of the buttons and selections may be different, but they all work the same.

-So in many ways, the iPhone and Android are a tie when it comes to this category.
-Their native apps are both easy to use.
+In many ways, the iPhone and Android are a tie when it comes to this category.
+Both native apps are easy to use.

-It’s just a matter of getting used to it especially if you’re more familiar with one platform than the other.
-But it doesn’t take a long time to figure out that they’re very much alike.
+It’s just a matter of getting used to it.
+Especially if you’re more familiar with one platform than the other.
+But it doesn’t take long to figure out that they’re very similar.

 Apps are as important as the camera features on your phone.
 That’s why you need to choose a device that is compatible with the apps you want to use.

-For years, Apple has had tight control over the apps it accepts to its app store.
+For years, Apple has had tight control over the apps it accepts in its app store.
 That means it has fewer choices than Android.

-But at the same time, the apps you see on Apple’s app store have better user satisfaction.
+But the apps on Apple’s app store have better user satisfaction.
 The reason is that the company has strict guidelines that ensure the quality and safety of the apps they offer.

-On the other hand, Android suffers from plenty of apps that are hit or miss.
-Many of the apps tend to suffer from more bugs and glitches due to the differences between software and/or hardware of various Android phones.
+On the other hand, Android has plenty of apps, but some are hit or miss.
+Many of the apps tend to suffer from more bugs and glitches.
+These are due to the differences between the software and/or hardware of various Android phones.

 If you love having dozens of features, then Android is the best for you.
-But if you want a phone that offers a seamless experience and still take great photos, then the iPhone is a great choice.
+But if you want a phone that offers a seamless experience and still takes great photos, the iPhone is a great choice.

 Don’t get stuck on the brand.
 Instead, do your research and look at all the specs of the device you want to buy.
 If it has everything you need for taking photos, then that’s the best smartphone camera for you.